 - Lewis Ranieri, a pioneer in mortgage finance and former vice chairman of Salomon Brothers, in obtaining dismissal of a securities fraud action, affirmed on appeal to the U.S. Court of Appeals for the Fifth Circuit.

 - Porsche, in a high-profile federal securities litigation brought by a group of hedge funds seeking more than $2.5 billion in connection with Porsche’s acquisition of a stake in Volkswagen.
-The hedge funds’ claims were dismissed.
+The hedge funds’ claims were dismissed, and the United States Court of Appeals for the SEcond Circuit affirmed the dismissal.

 Both The New York Times and The Wall Street Journal reported on this victory.
 The American Lawyer noted in its March 2011 “Big Suits” column that the win “removes a roadblock to the planned merger between Porsche and VW.”
 The American Lawyer also recognized the Firm as an honoree for “Global Dispute of the Year: U.S. Litigation” in its inaugural Global Legal Awards (2013) for representation of Porsche in these matters.